jackie-ho/car-repository/resources/01-user-interface/event-handlers-lesson/readme.md

 There are two primary components to handling input events from the user.
 The first component is something called an event listener.
 These register a View to respond to a certain user action, or "event".
 They "listen" for an event to happen, such as a press on the screen.
 The second component is the event handler.
 Event handlers are the pieces of code that actually process and act on the events that were being listened for.

->Check: Ask the student to give examples of Views we've seen (ie Buttons) and how we've handled input events (ie onClick with a listener).

 <a name="introduction"></a>
 ## Introduction: Event Handlers (25 mins)